patrickhno/meteorites/README.md

 It also atracted the super investor Øysten Stray Spetalen, so all this was a huge door opener for us back then.

 The code is from a time where OpenGL drivers where too buggy for production use unless you had a Silicon Graphics or something, so it's all tied up in the terrible Glide 3D API of Voodoo Graphics.
-The first hardware accelerated 3D cards I layed my hands on.
+The first hardware accelerated 3D cards I laid my hands on.

 The graphics is not included, as it's yet to reappear to see the light of day - how sad..